chrismatthieu/realsense-university/README.md

 # 🎓 RealSense University

-Welcome to **RealSense University** - your comprehensive online curriculum for mastering Intel RealSense 3D stereo cameras from beginner to expert level.
+Welcome to **RealSense University** - your comprehensive online curriculum for mastering RealSense 3D stereo cameras from beginner to expert level.

 ## 🎯 About This Program

-RealSense University is designed to take you from complete beginner to expert developer in working with Intel RealSense cameras.
+RealSense University is designed to take you from complete beginner to expert developer in working with RealSensecameras.
 Whether you're building robotics applications, computer vision systems, or AI-powered solutions, this curriculum provides structured learning with hands-on projects.

 ## 📚 Curriculum Overview